Meteor-Community-Packages/Meteor-CollectionFS/pkg-collectionFS/README.md

 Notice that the only thing we're doing is passing the browser-provided `File` object to `ImageUploads.insert()`.
-This will save the file's properties into an `UploadRecord` in the `ImageUploads` UploadsCollection, and then immediately begin uploading the data to the server with reactive progress updates.
+This will save the file's properties into an `UploadRecord` in the `ImageUploads` CollectionFS, and then immediately begin uploading the data to the server with reactive progress updates.

 On the client, the `insert` method can alternatively accept these other types of objects